Justintime50/os-scripting/README.md

 # Mac Scripting
 This is a collection of macOS scripts that can be used to automate certain administrative tasks for a fleet of Macs.

-This project is intended to save IT professionals valuable hours configuring macOS.
+This project is intended to save IT professionals valuable hours, reduce user error, and provide consistency configuring macOS.

 ## Scripts

 ### Deployment Scripts
 The following are an all-inclusive script to deploy a machine, found in the `deploy` folder.
 All macOS deployments rely on `Homebrew`.
 Various GUI apps are installed via `Homebrew Cask`.
-- `deploy-new-mac.sh` - deploys a new mac, installing the necessary software, setting up an admin user, changing computer name, enrolling the device in Jamf, forcing a password reset, etc.
+- `deploy-new-mac.command` - deploys a new mac, installing the necessary software, setting up an admin user, changing computer name, enrolling the device in Jamf, forcing a password reset, etc.
-- `deploy-dev-mac.sh` - deploys a mac intended for a software developer.
+- `deploy-dev-mac.command` - deploys a mac intended for a software developer.
 Installs Command Line Tools, Homebrew, wget, npm, Yarn, Node, Python3 & PIP, Git, Docker, VS Code, and Chrome.

 ### Legacy
 The `legacy` folder contains depricated scripts replaced elsewhere.

 ### Single Commands
-The following can be found in the `single-commands` folder and serve a single purpose.
+The following can be found in the `single-commands` folder.
+Each script serves a single purpose.
-- `create-user.sh` - creates a user, adds a home folder, and makes them an admin.
+- `create-user.sh` - creates a user, adds a home folder, enables Secure Token, and makes them an admin.
 - `delete-user.sh` - deletes a user and their home folder.
 - `disable-filevault.sh` - disables filevault.
 May require the user to authenticate before it takes effect.
 - `disable-firewall.sh` - disables the firewall.
 Will require a restart to take effect.